ZupIT/beagle-docs/Settings/content/en/docs/Resources/Customization/Beagle for Android/RootView.md

 The RootView interface holds the reference of an activity or fragment.
 Through the interface methods, you have a reference to context, life cycle, ViewModelStore and parent view id.

-RootView is present as attributes in the ViewConvertable interfaces and in the Action interface.
+RootView is available as an attribute in the ViewConvertable and Action interfaces.

 ```kotlin
 interface RootView {